- English »

 Though these past life memories were painful, they gave Barbro the will to write her book, And the Wolves Howled.
 Barbro relates that she wanted to show that though these guards, these wolves, participated in her persecution in the Anne Frank lifetime, she would not allow them to hurt her again in contemporary times.
 She wanted to share with others that the soul perseveres and in this way, to provide comfort to others who may be suffering.

 Barbro Meets her Past Life Cousin, Buddy Elias, President of the Anne Frank Foundation

 After her book, And the Wolves Howled, came out, Barbro received a great deal of attention and publicity in Europe.
 Buddy Elias, who passed away in 2015, was President of the Anne Frank Foundation and the last living relative of Anne Frank, arranged to meet Barbro, though he did not reveal who he was in relation to Anne Frank or the Anne Frank Foundation.
-Though he did not believe in reincarnation, he wanted to meet this person who claimed to be the reincarnation of Anne.
+He wanted to meet this person who claimed to be the reincarnation of Anne.
 Buddy and Anne Frank were cousins and they played together in their youth.